UMP 67x28 [M8+M10] GW F120 kg / N38 - search holder

 In addition to immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: